bitcoin-problems/bitcoin-problems.github.io/_problems/channel-jamming.md

 ### Upfront fees

-Fees in the current LN protocol are only paid if the payment succeeds.
+Currently, LN fees are paid only if the payment succeeds.
 Upfront fees, in contrast, are paid to initiate a payment.
 Upfront fees may be refundable or non-refundable.
 Non-refundable upfront fees impose a cost on failed payment attempts.

-In the simplest **forward upfront fee** scheme, each node pays a fee to offer an HTLC to the next node.
+In the simplest **forward upfront fee** scheme, each node pays a fee to the next node to forward a payment.
-The fee amounts should increase.
+The fee amounts should increase along the route.
-Otherwise, in controlled jamming, the attacker who controls the sender and the receiver would pay zero fee.
+Otherwise, the attacker who controls the sender and the receiver would pay zero fee.
-Forward upfront fees may not be incentive compatible: intermediary nodes are motivated to deliberately fail payments and keep the fee.
+The drawback of forward upfront fees is that routing nodes are motivated to deliberately fail payments and keep the fee.

-In the **reverse upfront fee** scheme, nodes pay for _receiving_ requests to forward payments rather than offering them.
+In the **reverse upfront fee** scheme, nodes pay to the previous node (that is, for _receiving_ a forwarding request, instead of _sending_ it).
-Reverse upfront fee is zero during some grace period: no fees are paid if a payment resolves quickly.
+Reverse upfront fee is zero during a grace period: no fees are paid if a payment resolves quickly.
 Without a grace period, an uncontrolled jamming attack would force nodes to pay fees with no cost for the attacker.
 It is an open question how long the grace period should be and when exactly it should start.

 The **bidirectional upfront fee** scheme combines forward and reverse upfront fees.
 Forward fees are non-refundable, whereas reverse fees are only refundable within the grace period.

-**Nested incremental routing** addresses the incentive compatibility concern with upfront fees.
+**Nested incremental routing** addresses the incentive compatibility concern with upfront fees (routing nodes deliberately failing payments).
-This scheme discourages routing nodes from failing payments to keep the upfront fee.
-The sender builds a route iteratively.
+The sender builds a route iteratively, unlike the current protocol, where the route is fully determined before the payment is initiated.
 To send a payment to Dave, Alice first communicates with Bob and offers him an upfront fee to forward a payment to Charlie.
 Bob then offers an upfront fee to Charlie.
-If Charlie cannot forward the payment, Bob can forward it through his other peer Carol, and so on.
+If Charlie cannot forward the payment, Bob tries forwarding it through his other peer Carol, and so on.
 At any point, the maximum fee value that a routing node can steal is one-hop worth of upfront fees.
 In contrast, if the route is fully determined by the sender, the upfront fee is proportional to the route length, providing a stronger incentive for routing nodes to misbehave (especially those close to the sender).
 The drawback of nested incremental routing is high communication cost.
-Multiple round trips would increase payment latency and facilitate timing-based privacy attack.
+Multiple round trips increase payment latency and facilitate timing-based privacy attack.

-The key challenge for upfront fee schemes is UX.
+UX is a key challenge for upfront fee schemes.
-Users may not be prepared to pay for failed payment attempts (this may be less of an issue if most attempts succeed).
+Users may not be prepared to pay for failed payment attempts.
+(This may be less of an issue if most attempts succeed.)
-Professional routing nodes may also choose to voluntarily refund upfront fees for their users if a payment fails.
+Professional routing nodes may also choose to voluntarily refund upfront fees if a payment fails.

-Another important consideration for new fee schemes is whether fee amounts should be proportional to how long it took a payment to resolve.
+Another important consideration is whether fee amounts should be proportional to the time it took a payment to resolve.
-Constant fee amounts are simpler but don't reflect the fact that the longer a payment is held, the more resources it consumes.
+Constant amounts are simpler but don't reflect the fact that the longer a payment is held, the more resources it consumes.
-Time-dependent fee amounts, however, require a trusted high-precision time source (timestamps in Bitcoin blocks are not fine-grained enough).
+Time-dependent fee amounts require a trusted high-precision time source (timestamps in Bitcoin blocks are not fine-grained enough).

 ### Reputation

-There have been multiple proposals based on node reputation.

 **Direct peer reputation** is a scheme by which nodes assign reputation scores to their direct peers.
 Bob decreases Alice's reputation if a payment she asked him to forward doesn't resolve quickly.